MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Meeting-queries.md

 A Workplace Analytics meeting query helps you analyze individual meeting trends.
 You can use a meeting query to get a list of all meetings and their attributes that occurred during a specific period.

-## How to choose between a meeting or person query
+## How to choose between a meeting query and a person query

-Certain questions can be answered with either a meeting or person query.
+Certain questions can be answered with either a meeting or person query:

  ![Meeting or Person query](../Images/WpA/Tutorials/person-or-meeting-query.png)

-But for most questions you want to answer, the lines are more clear cut.
+But for most questions you want to answer, the lines are more clear cut:

 ![Meeting query and Person query](../Images/WpA/Tutorials/meeting-or-person-query-2.png)